raygun101/MarkupKit/README.md

 Using markup also helps to promote a clear separation of responsibility.
 Most, if not all, aspects of a view's presentation can be specified in the view declaration, leaving the controller responsible solely for managing the view's behavior.

 This guide introduces the MarkupKit framework and provides an overview of its key features.
 The first section describes the structure of a MarkupKit document and explains how view instances are created and configured in markup.
-The remaining sections introduce the classes included with the MarkupKit framework and discuss how they can be used to help simplify application development.
+The remaining sections introduce the classes included with the framework and discuss how they can be used to help simplify application development.
 Extensions to several UIKit classes that enhance the classes' behavior or adapt their respective types for use in markup are also discusssed.

 MarkupKit requires either iOS 8 or later or tvOS 10 or later.
 The latest release can be downloaded [here](https://github.com/gk-brown/MarkupKit/releases).
 It is also available via [CocoaPods](https://cocoapods.org/pods/MarkupKit).